73 Wedding Arches That Will Instantly Upgrade Your Ceremony

 This traditional Jewish wedding structure, known as a chuppah, was filled with white flowers and tons of greenery, all arranged by Designs by Ahn.

 At this cattle farm wedding in Mississippi, an old logging tool that belonged to the bride's grandfather was decorated with grapevines, peonies, garden roses, and veronica.

 Forest Wedding Arch

-This couple exchanged vows in front of an archway of ferns and white blossoms.
-Floral designer Mindy Rice, who custom-built the decoration, says, "I combined flowering branches along with soft flowers to make the structure look as though the forest floor had crept in."
+The couple exchanged vows in front of an archway of ferns and white blossoms.
+Floral designer Mindy Rice, who custom-built the decoration, said, "I combined flowering branches along with soft flowers to make the structure look as though the forest floor had crept in."

 Wooden Wedding Arch

-A natural Aspen wood structure accented with a cluster of various eucalyptus, dahlias, ferns, curly willow branches, clematis, and roses served as the arch.
+A natural Aspen wood structure accented with a cluster of various eucalyptus, dahlias, ferns, curly willow branches, clematis, and roses served as a lovely arch.

 Flower Wall Wedding Arch

 While keeping the ceremony flowers more traditional with white blooms, the bride and her planner created the wall garland as a little foreshadowing to what would take place in the reception room at her Brooklyn wedding.
 "We came up with an idea for flowers tumbling on the wall," the bride said.
 "We wanted people to walk in and be floored."